NataliaMarin490/Cruz_Luis-Marin-Natalia_Proyecto-integrador/README.md

 # Integrated Project - Dental Clinic

 This is an integrated project for managing a dental clinic.
-The system allows the management of patients, dentists, and appointments, with a backend developed in Java and a simple frontend using JavaScript.
+The system allows the management of patients, dentists, addresses and appointments, with a backend developed in Java and a simple frontend using JavaScript.

 ## Project Description